Trans-Australian Railway: Operations

 In 1986 the Trans-Australian at Rawlinna, WA is bound for Port Pirie.
 It would be another 18 years before all mainland state capitals were connected by standard gauge tracks.

 Because of the inevitable problems of finding suitable water for steam locomotives in a desert, the original engineer, Henry Deane envisaged diesel locomotives for the line and made inquiries with potential manufacturers, although the technology was not well developed at the time.
 Unfortunately, a scandal involving the supply of sleepers led to Deane's resignation before the proposal had advanced.

 Initially trains were hauled by G class locomotives and from 1938 by C class locomotives, both steam.
 From 1951, diesel-electric locomotives hauled passenger services, using the new GM class locomotives.

 The railway originally had 400 m-long crossing loops (passing sidings) every 100 km or so.
 As traffic increased the number of crossing loops increased.
 To handle longer trains, crossing loops were lengthened so that in 2008 they were all at least 1800 m long and spaced about 30 km to 60 km apart.

 Most crossing loops are unattended and train crew operate the turnouts as required.
 Crossing loops have self-restoring points, so that points are reset to the straight route when a train departs from a crossing loop.
 The loops are fitted with radio controls so that train crew can set the points as they approach.
 Locomotive cabs are fitted with an activated points system (ICAPS) to set the required route without having to stop the train.

-Safeworking is by train orders, using verbal communication.